GENE GUIDE

 This section includes a summary of information from a published article describing 13 people with the syndrome.
 It highlights how many people have different symptoms.
 To learn more about the article, see the Sources and references section of this guide.

-• 8 out of 13 people had mild intellectual disability.
+• 64 out of 66 people had developmental delay or intellectual disability (97 percent)

 Behavior